Medicare Advantage HMO and PPO Plans

 - Additional coverage for routine vision, hearing, dental and chiropractic care

 Additional programs & services

-Most UnitedHealthcare Medicare Advantage plans also offers valuable features and benefits, such as fitness, wellness, disease management and caregiver support programs, at no additional cost.
+Most UnitedHealthcare Medicare Advantage plans also offers valuable features and benefits, such as fitness, wellness, disease management, caregiver support and treatment decision support programs, at no additional cost.

 View additional programs and services details